Required: Electronic Grant Application Submission

-To find out what files you must include in your application, refer to the "Application and Submission" section in the Funding Opportunity Announcement (FOA) Part I, and the "How to Apply" section in the FOA Part II.
-The FOA will also provide instructions on how to format each attachment.
+To find out what files you must include in your application, refer to the "Application and Submission" section in the Notice of Funding Opportunity (NOFO) Part I, and the "How to Apply" section in the NOFO Part II.
+The NOFO will also provide instructions on how to format each attachment.

 What to Expect After You Submit

 After Grants.gov receives your submission, you will receive email messages about your application’s progress.
 You should receive three separate emails (as detailed in Submitting an Application on Grants.gov):

 - The first email is for submission receipt only.
 It confirms receipt of your application by the Grants.gov system and provides you with a tracking number and “Track My Application” link.
 This message does not mean the application has been accepted.